coldmanck/recovering-unbiased-scene-graphs/README.md

 Our codebase is based on [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).

 ## Enquiry
-Please check if your issue has been addressed in discussions of the Issue sesction of this repositoy.
-Otherwise, feel free to open an issure or drop an email to mengjiun.chiou at u.nus.edu
+Please check if your issue has been addressed in the discussions of the Issue section of this repository.
+Otherwise, feel free to open an issue or drop an email to mengjiun.chiou at u.nus.edu